 Now, 29% of the district’s voting-age population is African American, 27% Latino and 11% Asian according to the new PPIC analysis.
 The neighboring 43rd District, represented by Maxine Waters, is 28% Black, and the 44th District, represented by Nanette Barragán, is 22% Black.

-During a redistricting commission meeting Wednesday, a consultant said that Black people often vote in concert with Latinos so they would be adequately represented in a coalition district.
+During a redistricting commission meeting on Oct.
+13, a consultant said that Black people often vote in concert with Latinos so they would be adequately represented in a coalition district.
 But several commissioners said based on public input, they would consider a Black majority congressional district in Los Angeles County.
 There are also maps that would create as many as five Latino majority districts in the county.

 Advocates say the need to keep Black communities together became clear during the 2003 flooding of Watts.
 In 2001, the neighborhood was divided into three different congressional and legislative districts, confusing residents as to which representatives to turn to for help, according to Common Cause, a government watchdog group.
 In the 2011 redistricting, the neighborhood was brought together into one district, the 44th.